material-components/material-components-ios/components/ActionSheet/docs/README.md

 ## Overview

-`MDCActionSheetController` is a material design implemenation of UIAlertControllerStyleActionSheet.
+`MDCActionSheetController` is a material design implementation of UIAlertControllerStyleActionSheet.

 ## Installation